unknownguy49/unknownguy49/README.md

 # About Me

 Hi, I'm Dibyadyuti!
 I'm currently pursuing a bachelor's in Computer Science Engineering.
-I am passionate about coding with experience in Java and Python and with a keen interest in AI/ML and Cybersecurity.
+I am passionate about coding with experience in Java and Python and with a keen interest in Web Development and Cybersecurity.

 ## Technical Skills